 Calcium phosphate and electroporation are simple methods, yet can only be applied in vitro.
 Lipofectamine and viral methods are compatible with in vivo models but are trickier to produce and handle.

 Being composed of natural amino acids, peptidic transfecting agents are i) stable in solution ii) able to transfect many cell types with nearly no toxicity iii) open for chemical modification to increase specificity or stability in vivo.

 All this added-up makes them very interesting vector molecules.

 WRAP peptides work in a 3-step process: 1.
 Assembly into nanoparticles; 2.
 Internalization and 3.
 Delivery of the siRNA/plasmid

 1. Nanoparticle Assembly

 When added to cells, the nanoparticles enter the cell by direct translocation.
-This process is spontaneous due to the positive charges of the nanoparticle surface.
+This process was extensively studied in the second paper (BBA Biomembranes 2020).

 The internalization can be visualized using epifluorescence microscopy.
 Here, a fluorescent siRNA (red) highlights the internalization of the nanoparticle within the cell (nucleus in blue).

 3. Gene Knock Down with minimal cell disruption